chongminggao/CIRS-codes/reproduce_results_of_our_paper/README.md

 We have already prepared those logs in this repository.
 So you can directly visualize the results.

-We illustrate the results via the Jupyter Notebook file: visualize_results.ipynb.
+We illustrate the results via the Jupyter Notebook file: `visualize_main_results.ipynb`.

 The output is illustrated in [this HTML](#).

 Or you can try it yourself at Google Colab.

----

-Similality, You can reproduce the Figure 6 by:

-1. Running all experiments in scripts:
-2. Collected all results (again, this is done by us).
-3. Visualize the figure by running "visualize_leave_conditions.ipynb", which is illustrate in this HTML or this Google Colab page.